-Most stablecoin projects solve the stability (store of value) problem by pegging their cryptocurrency to the U.S. dollar or another real-world asset, though vary in their approach to collateralization.
-The U.S. dollar is a common choice among stablecoin projects, and while there’s nothing critically flawed with this simplified method for bootstrapping a stablecoin, the barrier to entry is rather low and numerous projects have already copied this idea.
+Most of the largest stablecoin projects solve the stability (store of value) problem by pegging their cryptocurrency to a single currency such as the U.S. dollar, and hold their reserves in a single bank.
+While there’s nothing critically flawed with this simplified method for bootstrapping a stablecoin, it is inherently centralized and the barrier to entry is rather low as already numerous projects have copied this idea.

-Pegging a cryptocurrency to the U.S. dollar alone solves the store of value problem, but it is an inherently centralized approach.
-These projects are placing their full faith in the U.S. government and linking their monetary policies to that of the U.S. Federal Reserve, whose own policy is not necessarily correlated with other global central banks’ policies.
+Pegging a cryptocurrency to the U.S. dollar alone solves the store of value problem, but it is an inherently centralized approach for any number of reasons: i) no alternative currencies are offered, ii) all reserves are held in a single bank account, iii) the protocol mechanism ensures unilateral decisions regarding the reserves.
+Most of the largest stablecoin projects are placing their full faith in the U.S. government and linking their monetary policies to that of the U.S. Federal Reserve, whose own policy is not necessarily correlated with other global central banks’ policies.
 This allegiance to a single sovereign is a brazen move for a stablecoin, as it is not at all obvious that U.S. fiscal, monetary, and regulatory policy trumps that of every other nation, either now or in future states of the world.